MichielDerhaeg/build-linux/README.md

 The Boot Loader
 ---------------

-The next step is to install the bootloader, the program that loads our kernel in memory and starts it.
+The next step is to install the bootloader - the program that loads our kernel in memory and starts it.
 For this we use GRUB, one of the most widely used bootloaders.
 It has a ton of features but we are going to keep it very simple.
 Installing it is very simple, we just do this: